-Approval of Items to be included in the NHS Lothian Capital Programme Use of Frameworks such as Frameworks Scotland or HUB Approval of the financial envelope within which the target price is to be agreed.
+3. Approval of Items to be included in the NHS Lothian Capital Programme - Use of Frameworks such as Frameworks Scotland or HUB Approval of Project Initiation Document Appointed Senior Responsible Officer The Project Director should prepare the PID for approval by the Senior Responsible Officer, and this should identify the resources available to the Project Director.
+Awarding of Professional Services Contracts (PSCs) Director of Capital Planning &amp; Projects Director of Estates &amp; Facilities (for projects with a capital value up to £500k) Project Director (for contracts specific to their project) Approval of the financial envelope within which the target price is to be agreed.
 Please refer to Section 2 of this Scheme of Delegation.
 The estimated financial value should be included in the Initial Agreement documentation (when required) and presented for approval) as stipulated in Section 2 .
 Selection and appointment of Principal Supply Chain Partners (PSCP) Appointed Senior Responsible Officer The costs associated with this appointment must be within the previously agreed financial envelope.
 Negotiation with the PSCP to set the target price, with respect to the factors of time, quality and resources.
-Director of Capital Planning & Projects Director of Estates & Facilities (for projects with a capital value up to £500k) Project Director (for contracts specific to their project) The above officers have delegated authority to negotiate details which satisfy the previously agreed financial envelope and timescale Approval of the Target or Fixed Price for the project.
-This depends on the scale of the project.
+Director of Capital Planning &amp; Projects Director of Estates &amp; Facilities (for projects with a capital value up to £500k) Project Director (for contracts specific to their project) The above officers have delegated authority to negotiate details which satisfy the previously agreed financial envelope and timescale for the project.
+Approval of the Target or Fixed Price This depends on the scale of the project.
 Please refer to Section 2 of this Scheme of Delegation.
 It is expected that the target price should be incorporated within the Final Business Case (where required) as detailed in section 2 of this Scheme of Delegation.
 This should minimise risk exposure, as a more accurate target price will be based upon a substantially completed design.
 (Ref: Frameworks Scotland - The Guide, Issue 1.0, December 2008).
 Following approval of the target price, the approving body or Board (as applicable) shall specify what officer will implement its decisions, e.g., signing the Framework contract with the agreed details identified.
 Approval of project variations (time, quality and resources) within the agreed target price.
 Project Director or Capital Project Manager named in the contract.
-Programme Director (Estates & Facilities) named in the contract.
-Approval of Changes to the Target Price Approval to change the target price can only be given by the body that has final authority to agree the target price for that project.
-Please refer to Section 2 of this Scheme of Delegation.
-Following approval of the proposed change, the approving body or Board as applicable) shall specify what officer will implement its decisions, e.g., agreeing the changes with the contractor, signing the Framework contract with the agreed details identified.
+Programme Director (Estates &amp; Facilities) named in the contract.